-PART A: FACTORS INFLUENCING CHILD VULNERABILITY
+PART A: INDICATORS INFLUENCING CHILD VULNERABILITY

-The conditions listed below result in a child's inability to protect themself.
+The following conditions listed result in a child's inability to protect themselves.
 Child vulnerability must be considered when assessing safety and during decision making regarding the appropriate safety intervention.
-The safety intervention selected must provide protection for the most vulnerable child in the home.
+The safety intervention must protect the most vulnerable child in the home.
 The vulnerability of each child needs to be considered throughout the assessment.
 Younger children and children with diminished mental or physical capacity should be considered more vulnerable.